Fundus Image-based Glaucoma Screening via Retinal Knowledge-Oriented Dynamic Multi-Level Feature Integration: Introduction

 \section{Introduction}

 Glaucoma represents the second leading etiology of irreversible blindness globally, posing a substantial threat to public health.
-The World Health Organization (WHO) estimates that approximately 80 million individuals are currently affected by this condition~\cite{WHO2023}.
+The World Health Organization estimates that approximately 80 million individuals are currently affected by this condition~\cite{WHO2023}.
 As glaucoma is frequently asymptomatic during its nascent stages, patients are often diagnosed only after irreversible optic nerve damage has manifested, underscoring the criticality of early detection and intervention.
-Color fundus photography (CFP) has emerged as a cornerstone for large-scale screening due to its non-invasive nature, cost-effectiveness, and high accessibility.
-Epidemiological data indicate that the global prevalence rose from 60.5 million in 2010 to 79.6 million by 2020~\cite{Quigley2006}, with projections suggesting a further increase to 111.8 million by 2040~\cite{Tham2014}.
-This expanding patient population necessitates the development of high-throughput and reliable diagnostic tools.
-Recently, artificial intelligence (AI) has demonstrated diagnostic performance in fundus image analysis comparable to, and occasionally exceeding, that of expert ophthalmologists.
-Consequently, improving the robustness and generalization capability of automated glaucoma screening systems across heterogeneous clinical datasets has become an increasingly important research objective.
+In addition, epidemiological data indicate that the global prevalence rose from 60.5 million in 2010 to 79.6 million by 2020~\cite{Quigley2006}.
+The early screening needs and the expanding patient population necessitates the development of high-throughput and reliable diagnostic tools.
+Recently, artificial intelligence (AI) has shown great promise in medical image analysis \cite{yu2026quantum, yu2026alzheimer}, particularly in boosting the efficiency and accuracy of glaucoma screening based on color fundus photography (CFP), a non-invasive, cost-effective, and highly-accessible tool that enables large-scale screening \cite{wang2024economic, Huang2025Adecadeprogress}.
+With the trend, the robustness and generalization capability of CFP-based automated glaucoma screening across heterogeneous clinical datasets has emerged an important research direction \cite{yan2024prompt}.